Dad always had a home workshop with an engineers lathe along with boxes

 I served a 5 year apprenticeship at Hardys of Alnwick plus four

 years in their design and Development Department.
-Lots of hands on high quality benchwork, not a screen in sight.
+Lots of hands on high quality benchwork, in those days not a screen in sight.

 I started self employment in January 1983 making original design small jewellery containers for posh galleries, showing at Prescote just before it closed, Contemporary Applied Arts and in 1982 was awarded a Crafts Council Setting-Up Grant, a wonderful vote of confidence.
 I developed my passion for craftsmanship, realised something called design could be read about in books and for saleable product started my range of high quality marking and measuring hand tools and more recently three unique new designs of honing guides for woodworkers.